 Shopping for a new mattress, but aren’t sure whether you should do it online or in a store?
 Trust me, I’ve been there, and can say with 100% certainty that both options have their strengths… and weaknesses.
 But which one is better?

 Well friends, that’s what I’m here to answer.
-In this video, I’ll tell you which option has the best return policies, the fastest delivery, the most affordable products, and the highest quality beds.
+In this video, I’ll tell you which option has the best return policies, the fastest delivery, the most affordable products, and the highest-quality beds.
 That way, you’ll know which method is going to be 100% right for you.
+Let’s dive into In-Store vs Online Mattress buying.

 Special thanks to Layla for sponsoring this video!
 For more on the brand, check out my Layla mattress review as well as my Layla pillow review.
 You can also take a peek at my full interview with Layla founder Akrum Sheikh.